cactus-compute/.github/profile/README.md

     <td width="50%" align="center">
       <h3>Roman Shemet - Founder + CEO</h3>
       <img src="../assets/roman.jpeg" width="250" alt="Roman" style="border-radius: 50%; object-fit: cover;">
-      <p>Studied at UCL, then an MSc in Financial Economics at the University of Oxford.
-He worked in investments at Julius Brayer, then quantitative researcher at DaVinci Derivatives, leading to senior technical product manager at Koalafi.
-Roman historically worked at firms with strong privacy concerns that priortize local, private, and offline computing.
-These motivated the passion for makes artificial intelligence truly accessible and private on every day mobile devices without external APIs.</p>
+      <p>Experienced Product leader and a former quantitative researcher.
+Holds an MSc in Financial Economics from the University of Oxford, and previously worked in equity investing and algorithmic trading.
+A first-hand experience of the importance of data security has motivated the desire to enable on-device, private, and local AI.</p>
     </td>
     <td width="50%" align="center">
       <h3>Henry Ndubuaku - Founder + CTO</h3>
       <img src="../assets/henry.jpeg" width="250" alt="Henry" style="border-radius: 50%; object-fit: cover;">
-      <p>Studied Electrical Engineering and Computing, then a MSc in Artificial Intelligence from the Queen Mary University of London under Prof. Matthew Purver (worked on early chat systems at Stanford).
-Henry designed vision models for Maxar Defence satelitte imagery at WISDM, and on-device video model reasearch at Deep Render.
-He contributes to open-source like Google JAX and Llama.cpp, and has authoured a couple open-source projects around GPU programming and Edge AI.</p>
+      <p>Studied Electrical Engineering and Computing and received an MSc in Artificial Intelligence from QMUL under Prof. Matthew Purver.
+Henry designed satellite vision models for Maxar Defence, and led on-device video model reasearch at Deep Render.
+He is a contributor to Google JAX and Llama.cpp, and has authoured open-source projects around GPU programming and Edge AI.</p>
     </td>
   </tr>
 </table>